 Prices for heated blue sapphire depend very much on color and clarity.
-Buyers should expect to pay around $300 per carat for clean pieces of 1-2 carat weight with good color saturation.
+Buyers should expect to pay at least $300 per carat for clean pieces of 1-2 carat weight with good color saturation.
 Prices typically increase substantially for quality sapphire gems weighing over 2 carats.
-We've had some excellent 2-2.5 carat blue sapphires at around $400 per carat and recently acquired a 5.09 carat Madagascan sapphire with IF clarity that is priced at around $600 per carat.
+Several years ago, we had some excellent 2-2.5 carat blue sapphires at around $400 per carat and recently acquired a 5.09 carat Madagascan sapphire with IF clarity that is priced at around $600 per carat.
 In the last few years, prices for be-heated blue sapphire are now at their highest, with stones weighing over 5 carats demanding $3000-5000 per carat; and 2-5 carat gems fetching $1000-3000 USD per carat, especially blue sapphire from Sri Lanka (Ceylon).

-It difficult to state typical market prices for very fine unheated sapphires, since they are so rare.
-We recently acquired two outstanding gems from the Diego-Suarez Mine in Northern Madagascar.
-One piece is a stunning violet blue color, 2.62 carats in weight and of VVS clarity.
-It is a beautifully cut round, a shape that typically commands a high price.
-We priced it at $965, which was unusually low, and resulted in a quick sale.
-A second unheated piece is a 6.33 carat rich blue sapphire with a hint of green and a clarity grade of IF.
-It's priced at $5575, which again was an absolute bargain.
+It difficult to state typical market prices for very fine unheated sapphires, especially since they are so rare.
+Several years ago, we acquired some outstanding gems from the Diego-Suarez Mine in Northern Madagascar.
+One piece was a stunning violet blue color, 2.62 carats in weight and of VVS clarity.
+It was a beautifully-cut round faceted stone, a shape that typically commands a high price.
+We had it priced at $965, which was unusually low, and resulted in a quick sale.
+A second unheated piece was a 6.33-carat rich blue sapphire with a hint of green and a clarity grade of IF.
+It was priced at $5575, which again was an absolute bargain.
 Generally, fine unheated sapphire of any size cannot be found for under $1000 per carat, especially nowadays, when unheated sapphire of any weight is considered a rarity.
 In 2016, prices for the same unheated sapphire from Madagascar are being offered well over $1000 USD per carat, even at wholesale.